-According to WHO, outside China, Singapore has the strongest contact with Wuhan and it is estimated that 3.4 million people travel between Wuhan and Singapore annually.
+According to the WHO, outside China, Singapore has the strongest contact with Wuhan and it is estimated that 3.4 million people travel between Wuhan and Singapore annually.
 These travellers had the greatest potential existential threat due to COVID-19 (WHO, 2020b).
 However, inspite of such threat, interesting to note that the rate of coronavirus infection spread in Singapore has been one of the slowest worldwide (Kuguyo, Kengne,. and Dandara, 2020).
 Singapore, very early on, had its first case of the new coronavirus.
 It was a Chinese tourist who arrived on January 23 from Wuhan, putting the virus epicenter in total lockdown on the same day to ensure safety.
-However, the alarming exponential rise after 2 weeks of the first case around the migrant worker population of Singapore-the hundreds of thousands of men from developing countries are working in manufacturing, shipping, and maintenance.
-Singapore is utterly dependent on these workers to keep their economy functioning, and they do the jobs where social distancing is impossible.
+However, the alarming exponential rise after two weeks of the first case around the migrant worker population of Singapore-the hundreds of thousands of men from developing countries are working in manufacturing, shipping, and maintenance.
+Singapore is total dependent on these workers to keep their economy functioning, and they do the jobs where social distancing is impossible.
 Besides, the workers are required by law to live in dormitories-private facilities that house up to 12 men per room, with shared bathroom facilities, cooking facilities, and social facilities.
 It seems almost inevitable that these dorms would become clusters, and they did.
-One facility alone accounts for 15 percent of all national cases.
+One facility alone accounts for 15% of all national cases.
 With a robust legal framework and political strategy control the pandemic for this island nation.
-Therefore Singapore become a key state to study to understand the application regulation to control the COVID-19 pandemic.
+Therefore Singapore has become a key state to study to understand the application of regulations to control the COVID-19 pandemic.

-[Figure 2 approximately here]
+[Fig. 2 approximately here]

 Bangladesh and India were received attention from both print and social media because these two countries are the most populous and developing countries in the world.
-It was very popular for the media to reports how the government in two countries handle the COVID-19 situation as well as to tackle the health, employment and economic crisis during pandemic.
-On the other hand, Iran is considered as an unique country in terms of geographical location, religion, economy, technology and government aspects in Asia, facing long-term sanctions from international societies.
+It was very popular for the media to report how the governments in two countries were handling the COVID-19 situation as well as tackling the health, employment, and economic crises that have arisen during pandemic.
+On the other hand, Iran is considered a unique country in terms of its geographical location, religion, economy, technology, and government aspects in Asia, facing long-term sanctions from international societies.
 Therefore, considering these diversified geographical, social, cultural, economic and political backgrounds, South Korea, Singapore, Bangladesh, India and Iran were selected purposively for this study.
 Present study will review and report the role of printing media about COVID-19 in these five countries.
 Only expert opinions and columns under the "Opinion" section of five top circulated English newspapers from these five countries were selected for the study.

-Selection of the Newspapers
+Selection of Newspapers

 Considering the reputation, position, and daily print circulation, five English daily newspapers from five selected countries considered for this study.
 The Korean Herald newspaper selected from South Korea, The Straits Times selected from Singapore, The Daily Star selected from Bangladesh, Hindustan Times selected from India, and the Tehran Times selected from Iran.
 All the newspaper has both print and online versions, have pages/accounts in different social media including Facebook, Twitter, YouTube, LinkedIn and Instagram as well as have apps in 'Google Play Store' and 'App Store' for Android and Apple mobile phone users (Table 3).